While we have many security measures in place, the security of your account and your private information begins with you.

 Please be aware of the inherent security risks involved when using a public or shared computer, particularly in regards to your usage of Online Banking.
 Given that a public computer can be accessed by anyone, malicious or negligent activities performed on the computer before or after your use could compromise your privacy.
 Some risks include: Keyloggers that record usernames and passwords, or viruses that send private user data to a third party.
 Because of this, it is highly recommended to only use a private computer for account access through Online Banking.

 DCECU supports the following browsers for our online services:

-After April 11, 2017, Microsoft will no longer support Internet Explorer (IE) 10 and below.
+As of April 11, 2017, Microsoft no longer supports Internet Explorer (IE) 10 and below.

 If you recieved the notice on our homepage “Your browser is out-of-date…“, please select one of the listed browsers above in order to better protect your financial data online.

 Below are a few best practices for secure computing in order to help safeguard your personal information, particularly if should you find yourself in a situation where you must use a shared device.

 Using your mobile device to check the balances of your accounts or to process a simple transaction is convenient and can save you time, but how do you make sure it is also secure?

 While DCECU has a variety of mechanisms in place to protect members, there are some steps you can take to help protect yourself as well.
 Some may seem like common sense, but it’s important to keep them in mind.

 You should look at your account details regularly to make sure you don’t have any unauthorized transactions.
 This can be made easier by checking your statements and paying bills online.
 It’s also a good idea to check your credit report annually for any activity you didn’t initiate.
 For information on how you can obtain a free annual credit report, visit www.annualcreditreport.com